JustSift/ReSift/docs/tutorial/resift-rentals.md

 }
 ```

-Finally, when the data is loading, we display a loading spinner.
+Add a loading spinner to display when the data is being fetched:

 ```js
 ...